CadeNahama/otium-calhacks/backend/DATABASE_CHANGES_FOR_STATE_AWARE_EXECUTION.md

 ## Overview

-This document outlines the database schema changes required to implement **Cursor-like state-aware step execution** in the Otium AI Agent.
+This document outlines the database schema changes required to implement **Cursor-like state-aware step execution** in the Ping AI Agent.
 The current system generates all command steps upfront and executes them statically.
 The new system will generate steps dynamically based on real-time system state evaluation.

 ## Current Architecture Issues